zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 - Aug 28, Wed

 	- Discussed with [Prof. Yosuke Mizuno](https://web.tdli.sjtu.edu.cn/mizuno/) and [Prof. Minyong Guo](https://inspirehep.net/authors/1423019?ui-citation-summary=true) about the autocorrelation project.
 We proposed some specific light sources to calculate.
-Besides, [Yehui Hou](https://inspirehep.net/authors/2052049?ui-citation-summary=true) found that the Eq.(8) in [2304.03826](https://inspirehep.net/literature/2650195) seems to be wrong.
+	- Discussed with [Yehui Hou](https://inspirehep.net/authors/2052049?ui-citation-summary=true).
+He found that the Eq.(8) in [2304.03826](https://inspirehep.net/literature/2650195) seems to be wrong.

 - Aug 27, Tue